-- o The user hides its location information from the access network and from intermediate networks using the appropriate network access authentication mechanism.
-Section 14 discusses these issues in more details. - o The access network attaches default authorization policies which indicates that intermediate networks and the home network should not distribute the location information to other entities.
+- o The user hides its identity information from the access network and from intermediate networks using the appropriate network access authentication mechanism.
+Section 9 discusses these issues in more details. - o The access network attaches default authorization policies which indicates that intermediate networks and the home network should not distribute the location information to other entities.
+If the user is able to provide authorization policies to the NAS then these policies will be attached.
 Additionally, the home network might have authorization policies which control distribution of location information.
-Users can dynamically change their policies using the authroization framework defined in [15] and [16].
+These policies are sent from the RADIUS server to the RADIUS client.
+Users can dynamically change their policies using the authroization framework defined in [14] and [15].

-With regard to authorization policies this document reuses work done in [14] and encodes it in an non-XML format.
-Two fields ('sighting time' and 'time-to-live') are additionally included in the Location-Information attribute to conform to the Geopriv Requirements [11], Section 2.7.
+With regard to authorization policies this document reuses work done in [16] and encodes it in an non-XML format.
+Two fields ('sighting time' and 'time-to-live') are additionally included in the Location-Information attribute to conform to the Geopriv Requirements [10], Section 2.7.
 Two RADIUS attributes are used for this purpose: Basic-Policy-Rule and Extended-Policy-Rule attribute.
+The latter is defined in Section 5.6.
 The Basic-Policy-Rule attribute contains a fixed set of privacy relevant fields whereas the Extended-Policy-Rule attribute contains a reference to a more extensive authorization rule set.